-Practice for 2014 summer 7s starts on June 5th.
-Practice is held on Tuesdays and Thursdays from 7:15-9 at Edgely Field.
-See here for directions to the field.
+Practice for 2015 summer 7s is held on Tuesdays and Thursdays from 7:15-9 at Geasey Field at Temple University.
 Everyone is welcome!
 Contact Whitney Hileman at firstname.lastname@example.org with any questions or to get on our Summer 7s mailing list.

 What is 7s Rugby?

 Rugby sevens is a cut down version of rugby union, played with seven players rather than the usual 15.
 As the size of the field is not reduced, the extra available space usually leads to frantic high-scoring affairs over the course of a game's 14 minute duration.